You know, I get all sorts of abuse from Rush fans.

 That's exactly my point.

-If Marco Rubio can run on an and endorse the roadmap and these ideas in Florida, then absolutely this can go everywhere.
+If Marco Rubio can run on and endorse the roadmap and these ideas in Florida, then absolutely this can go everywhere.

 And I think Marco Rubio is going to win.

-I think he's he's going to pull ahead.
+I think he's going to pull ahead.

-People are afraid of the direction this country is going, and it's not just Republicans, it's independents and Democrats.
+People are afraid of the direction this country is going.

 What I'm telling people is let's get ahead of it.